branquinhoaa/branquinhoaa.github.io/index.md

 ### Few notes about myself:

 - I started studying software development in January/2016 (after finishing my master's degree).

-- I began to work with software development in August/2016.
+In August/2016, I had my first professional experience.

 - In my two first years as a software developer, I  built an entire system, worked for a big company in my city, and contributed to open source projects.